btaba/blog/_posts/2018-12-01-ramen-logs.markdown

 image: /assets/article_images/2018-12-01-ramen-logs/ishida-spicy-mushroom.jpg
 ---

+## UPDATE (03/25/2019)!

+The first five (5) people to email me at `baruch [at] tabanpour [dot] info` will have the opportunity to share ramen with me at Ramen Ishida.
+I will pay $14 worth of your meal :D. Limited time offer!

+---

 > I have wanted to start a ramen log for a while now.
 To finally kick it off, I decided to eat 3 bowls of ramen this past Thursday.
 It was heavenly.

 In this blog post, I plan to log every bowl of ramen I eat and to take pictures along the way.
 Many of the ramen spots will be in NYC since I live here, but I'm not restricting myself to the city.